cristal-ise/cristal-ise/docs/Maven-Deploy-Travis-GPG2.md

 ### Run Travis deploy build on local machine

 1. update `execTravisDeployLocally.sh` in the root directory
-   - Update <yourkeyid> with your GPG2 Key id.
+    - Update `<yourkeyid>` with your GPG2 Key id.
 Make sure that the key is valid and updloaded to keyserver
-   - Update "<yourpassphrase>" with the passphrase used to create te GPG2 key (see bellow)
+    - Update `<yourpassphrase>` with the passphrase used to create te GPG2 key (see bellow)
-   - Update <youruser> and <yourpwd> with your user and password created for sonatype.org jira access (see bellow)
+    - Update `<youruser>` and `<yourpwd>` with your user and password created for sonatype.org jira access (see bellow)
 1. execute `execTravisDeployLocally.sh` in the root directory
 1. NEVER commit these changes to github

-### Complete Install procedure to setup a Travis build to upload artifacts to Maven
+### Complete install procedure to setup a Travis build to upload artifacts to Maven

 1. Create a JIRA Account at sonatype.org and create a new OOSRH ticket